 What is Intercultural Communication?

-Intercultural communication refers to the communication that is carried out between two or more different cultures.
+Intercultural communication refers to the communication and cross cultural interactions that is carried out between two or more different cultures.

 Let’s delve in deeper and understand the concept of intercultural communication broadly but first let’s understand its importance in modern-day businesses –